 It’s no coincidence that many American writers worked in small cities, some even with less than 100 residents.
 The atmosphere of a tiny town has a particular magic, something that inspires and calms down.
 If you live in a big city, come to Woody Creek to feel the striking difference.
 It’s right by Aspen, so you’ll find tons to do, without any of the hustle and bustle of the capital.If you’re also a fan of Hunter S. Thompson, a famous journalist, you’ll definitely find a lot of motivation since the town was the writer’s residence.
 Head to Woody Creek Tavern to work in quiet in mornings and afternoons, or enjoy pleasant local company in the evening.
 It’s still relatively tourist free, at least relative to the bars in Aspen.

-For freelance writers: It’’s a great place for eating, having a drink, and writing a summary of research paper, emails, blog posts, or articles.
+For freelance writers: It’’s a great place for eating, having a drink, and writing everything from emails, blog posts, to school articles.
 The stress-free atmosphere of a village gives you the possibility to relax and just create – no traffic jams, long lines, or people in a damn hurry.

 Must-Visit Place #6 – Denver Central Library, cultural Golden Triangle

 No one gets the struggle of finding a quiet workplace like freelance writers and authors do.
-If you are a student essay writer with urgent requests like ‘Hey, can you write my paper for me cheap’, or a journalist who faces urgent deadlines all the time, you need a travel-office even on vacation.
+If you are a student or a journalist who faces urgent deadlines all the time, you need a travel-office even on vacation.
 Libraries are the perfect options – they are strict on volume, have plenty of books to reference, and a literary atmosphere in the air.Situated right next to the Denver Art Museum in the Golden Triangle District, the Denver Central Library is open seven days a week, on limited hours, never later than 8pm or earlier than 9am.
 It’s the largest library in the state located in a colossal castle-like building.
 Add in an eclectic mix of locals and visitors alike, and you both people watching and artistic motivation.
 And while you’re on the road this winter, you can stop by hundreds of Colorado libraries, all around the state.